shauntsr/tp/docs/DeveloperGuide.md

 * Use Javadoc for all public classes and methods
 * Include `@param`, `@return`, and `@throws` annotations
 * Document design decisions in class-level Javadoc
-* Keep comments concise and focused on "why" not "what"
+* Keep comments concise and focused on "what" and "why", not "how"

 ### Testing Recommendations